orbisgis/h2gis/README.md

 develop.
 There is currently about 70 spatial functions in H2GIS.

-H2GIS is the root project for the new [OrbisGIS](http://www.orbisgis.org/) data management library and is divided into two subprojects: H2Spatial and H2Drivers, both of which are licensed under the GPL 3 license terms.
+H2GIS is the root project for the new [OrbisGIS](http://www.orbisgis.org/) data management library.
+It contains two main subprojects: H2Spatial and H2Drivers, both of which are licensed under the GPL 3 license terms.

 #### H2Spatial